langchain-ai/langgraph/docs/docs/concepts/low_level.md

 **config**

-The config commonly contains things like `thread_id` specifying which thread to update.
+The config should contain `thread_id` specifying which thread to update.

 **values**